This post contains affiliate links.

-Wool can be scary to a lot of people, me included.
-It took me years to try wool because it seemed hard, it sounded gross (you only wash it once a month?!
-Yuck!), and I just didn’t get it.
+Wool can be scary to a lot of people; me included.
+It took me years to try wool because it seemed hard to care for and, quite frankly, a little gross.
+You only wash it once a month?!
+Yuck!
+I just didn’t get it.
 Then my son became an older toddler and regular covers weren’t always cutting it so I tried it and I loved it!

 One of the questions I see fairly often in cloth diaper circles is how to prep wool.
-I am going to show you how easy it really is and that it only takes about ten minutes.
+I won’t lie, this seemed like so much work to me when I was first starting out.
+But I am going to show you how easy it really is and that it only takes about ten minutes.

 Are you ready to conquer your fear of wool?